(I Just Wanna) B with U

-"(I Just Wanna) B with U" is a song by English pop rock band Transvision Vamp released as the lead single from their third and final studio album, Little Magnets Versus the Bubble of Babble (1991).
+"(I Just Wanna) B with U" is a song by English pop rock band Transvision Vamp, released in April 1991 by MCA Records as the lead single from their third and final studio album, Little Magnets Versus the Bubble of Babble (1991).
 It was also the first of their singles to be co-written by Wendy James.
 After a two-year gap since their previous single, "Born to Be Sold", "B with U" reached number 30 on the UK Singles Chart and number 16 in Australia.

 Track listings

 The live tracks on the US releases were recorded at the Manchester Apollo on 24 October 1989.